-During the year, £3.7m of capital receipts were used to fund capital expenditure.
+During the year, £0.3m of capital receipts were used to fund capital expenditure.

-The net decrease (after repayments and refinancing) in the Council's Capital Financing Requirement (CFR) was -£0.9m down to £213.7m as at 31 March 2022.
+The net increase (after repayments and refinancing) in the Council's Capital Financing Requirement (CFR) was £6.3m up to £220.1m as at 31 March 2023.
 The CFR is a measure of the capital expenditure incurred historically by the Council that has yet to be financed and represents the underlying need to borrow.
-The Council held £80m of loans on a long term basis from the Public Works Loans Board to help finance capital expenditure (see Note 34).
+The Council held £80m of loans on a long term basis from the Public Works Loans Board and £5m on a short term basis to help finance capital expenditure (see Note 34).
 A charge is made each year to revenue known as the Minimum Revenue Provision which writes down the balance of the CFR over time.
 Further details can be found in Note 19.